LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-07-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

   }
 ```

-Look for the Auth0 server application you have made
+Look for the Auth0 Regular Web Application you made for this client application.
+See the values for, Domain, ClientID and ClientSecret?
-for this client application.
-Can you see the values for the Domain?
-ClientID?
-ClientSecret.
-You should know all this if you've read the Auth0 Quickstart for ASP.NET5.

-Also you need the value for the Auth0 Management API.
-To find the value on the dashboard go to:
+Also you need to know the values for the Auth0 Management API.
+To find the values on the dashboard go to:
 -Applications
 -APIs
 -And you should see the value right there.